 Before the main clinical development process begins, investigators may firstly conduct a pilot study.
 Pilot studies are used to test the methods and feasibility of the proposed clinical research.
 This helps researchers identify potential challenges that may present themselves, and subsequently devise solutions to overcome these challenges.

-Clinical trials
+Types of Clinical trials

 Clinical trials are a major part of many types of clinical research.
 Clinical trials are designed to test treatment, prevention, diagnostic, or other types of clinical investigation on human patients and volunteers.

 The results from clinical trials provide the basis for new treatment development and marketing, with solid data that proves the treatment is beneficial and is safe for human use.
 The overall safety and effectiveness cannot be accurately determined until human trials are complete.
+Clinical trials are made up of 3 different stages, starting at phase 1, and progressing to phase 3 trials.

 Each clinical trial is tailored to the needs of the research.
 Broadly speaking, there are two main types of clinical trials: interventional and observational.